srlinuxeurope/DCFPartnerHackathon/docs/nos/index.md

 ## Gaining access to the network

-Each group has their own complete network, including an IP core running segment routing, multiple data-centers, a braodband network and client and subscriber devices.
+Each group has their own complete network, including an MPLS-enabled IP core (OSPF + LDP) interconnecting multiple data-centers, with client devices attached end to end.
 This is your playground.
 It is all pre-configured and operating as a real end-to-end network would.

 The NOS stream activities focus on the SR Linux devices in the network, but many of them also use the Linux client and subscriber devices as well.